About Us

 Eric Knutson

-Eric grew up in sub-burbs of Louisville CO.
-He has always enjoyed being outside, snowboarding, mountain biking, and walking about in the foothills.
-Eric moved to Hawaii shortly after high school where he helped start a community school garden which marked the beginning of his journey growing food in community.
+Eric grew up in sub-burbs of Louisville and lived in Hawaii shortly after high school where he helped start a community school garden.
 Since then, Eric graduated from CSU where he studied soil and crop science.
-For the past 3 years, Eric has been working at Caribou Ranch helping to run cattle and work with horses.
+Eric has been working at Caribou Ranch helping to run cattle and work with horses.
 This experience has really inspired and helped him to grow as a young farmer and rancher.
-Recently Eric has started his own transportation logistics company and is in the planning process of buying his own livestock.
+Eric has also started his own transportation logistics company and manages his own livestock.
 Eric encourages connection.
 Please get in touch to “talk story.”

 Andie Young